turkeyyyyy/Standard/json-agents.md

 ## Status of this Memo

-This document defines the **Agents.JSON - Portable Agent Manifest (PAM)**, a JSON-based standard for describing AI agents and agent graphs in a portable, schema-driven format.
+This document defines the **JSON Agents - Portable Agent Manifest (PAM)**, a JSON-based standard for describing AI agents and agent graphs in a portable, schema-driven format.

 This specification is distributed for public implementation, review, and discussion.
 Distribution is unlimited.